nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

 This is the updated plan for a custom outdoor mud kitchen sized for two kids to use at the same time.
 The design is meant to feel more like a small outdoor workbench or potting bench than a toy kitchen: simple, sturdy, roomy, and durable enough to live outside.

-The build uses a **cedar frame** with an **Accoya benchtop**, keeping the premium material where it matters most while using cedar for the structure, shelf, backsplash, and upper shelf.
+The build uses a **cedar frame** with an **Accoya benchtop**, keeping the premium material where it matters most while using cedar for the structure, shelf, and lower slatted storage.

 ## Final Design